 St. Lawrence’s newest program operated for the first time in Spring 2018 in Bordeaux, France.
 Bordeaux is the center of the famous wine region in southwestern France.
 In 2016, the port city was named the favorite city of the French for quality of life and reasonable cost of living.
-The Bordeaux program offers two tracks from beginner through advanced French.
 First Year Students may apply to complete their First Year Seminar in Bordeaux.

 - Based in Bordeaux, France